Drew Magary: Chopped

-Accident
+Health issue and accident

-In December 2018, Magary suffered an accident.
+In December 2018, Magary suffered a health crisis, compounded by an accidental fall.
 He said later: "Nearly five months ago, I suffered a severe brain hemorrhage while I was just standing around at a work party.
 When I collapsed I fractured my skull.
 That fracture tore through the inner ear on the right side of my head, rendering it inoperable for good."
-On 16 May 2019, Magary authored an editorial which laid out the details of his accident and his subsequent recovery.
-On 12 October 2021, he published a memoir, The Night the Lights Went Out: A Memoir of Life after Brain Damage, about his experience with the injury and recovery.
+On May 16, 2019, Magary authored an editorial which laid out the details of his accident and his subsequent recovery.
+On October 12, 2021, he published a memoir, The Night the Lights Went Out: A Memoir of Life after Brain Damage, about his experience with the injury and recovery.

 Resignation from Deadspin

-On 31 October 2019, Magary announced his resignation from Deadspin.
+On October 31, 2019, Magary announced his resignation from Deadspin.
 Since the purchase of Deadspin in April 2019, editorial and journalistic staff had complained about mismanagement, which culminated in the departure of the entire editorial and journalistic staff during October and November 2019.

 Post-Deadspin

 From August 2019 to September 2020, Magary wrote about politics and culture for Gen, a Medium publication.
 Since April 2020, Magary has been a columnist at SF Gate, a digital sister-site of the San Francisco Chronicle.

 Magary and other former Deadspin writers formed Defector Media in 2020.
+Through Defector, Magary co-hosts a podcast, The Distraction with David Roth.